ai-learning-space/sql-expert/Data Selection (Part 1)/Duplicates and DISTINCT.md

 <aside>

-📖 **Duplicates** — rows or values that appear more than once in a result set
+📖 **Duplicates** — rows or values that appear more than once in a result set.

 </aside>